Conflict of Interest Policy

 If discussion of sensitive issues is inevitable, do not discuss sensitive issues outside of the Ethical Walls; avoid taking part in any discussions that arise relating to subjects that are currently sensitive.

-Note: Staff duty to maintain client confidentiality may only be waived when it conflicts with legal or regulatory requirements, for example making regulatory reports.
-Such disclosures should be made via Risk & Compliance.
+Note: An employee’s duty to maintain client confidentiality may only be waived when it conflicts with legal or regulatory requirements, for example making regulatory reports.
+Such disclosures should be made via Compliance with consultation of the Data Protection Officer as required.

 Duty to report suspicious transactions

 Any person professionally arranging transactions in financial instruments who reasonably suspects that a transaction or orders to trade might constitute insider dealing or market manipulation is under an obligation to notify the FCA of this without delay.
-As a person professionally arranging transactions, Multrees must submit such a report to the FCA
+As a person professionally arranging transactions, Multrees must submit such a report to the FCA, and this report should contain the following information:

 Although Multrees primarily carries out custody and administration services for clients and underlying customers, a subset of clients also use Multrees for Execution Services, facilitating trading in investments such as equities, bonds or exchange traded funds.
 However, the operational processes for Execution Services mean that the opportunities for staff to front run or pre-position ahead of customers is limited.